DesalegnTamirat/learning/README.md

 # learning
-this is changed for that i could commit something
+this is changed for that i could commit wow i can change this woww